JnCrMx/DynamicWallpaper/README.md

 Those also contain all libraries, but must be extracted before using the application.

 You can find them in ``build/distributions/DynamicWallpaper-1.0.zip`` or ``build/distributions/DynamicWallpaper-1.0.tar``.
-Just extract them to any directory.
+Just extract them to any directory you want.

-After extracting them just open the ``bin/``-directory and then execute ``DynamicWallpaper.bat`` (for Windows) or ``DynamicWallpaper`` (for Unix).
+After extracting them, just open the ``bin/``-directory and then execute ``DynamicWallpaper.bat`` (for Windows) or ``DynamicWallpaper`` (for Unix).

 #### Use *Gradle*